turingschool/try-turing/info-application/overview/index.md

 In order to join us at Turing School, students must:
 - Be at least 18 years of age when classes begin.
 - Have a high school diploma, GED, or equivalent when classes begin.
-- Be no more than +/- two time zones away from US Mountain Time (MST/MDT) in order to participate in our classes via Zoom, which are held every weekday from 9 am to 4 pm MST/MDT.
+- Be no more than +/- two time zones away from US Mountain Time (MST/MDT)
+  - Classes are held every weekday from 9 am to 4 pm MST/MDT via Zoom
+  - Over 50% of projects are collaborative, with students regularly working sychronously outside of the 9-4 classtime

 ## The Process